meilisearch/documentation/guides/advanced_guides/faceted_search.md

 ### How does it work?

 Faceted search, also known as faceted navigation, is a technique that combines traditional search with a **faceted classification of items**.
 Data is classified across multiple dimensions, called facets, so it can be accessed and ordered in multiple ways at a time.
-Facets describe the properties of the documents.
-They are document fields used as categories such as title, author, director, language, description, and so forth.
+Document fields are used as categories such as title, author, director, language, description, release date, and so forth.
 Faceting is a powerful feature that enables to build an intuitive navigation interface.

 Both faceting and filtering help drill down into a subset of search results.
 However, **faceting differs from [filtering](/guides/advanced_guides/filtering.md)**.

 - **Filters** exclude some results based on criteria.
 They allow users to narrow down a set of documents to only those matching these chosen criteria.
 In other words, filtering is used to filter the returned results by adding constraints.
 - **Facets** are a subset of filtering.
-They are more specific filters that pertain to the returned documents.
 Facets are document fields used as categories and thus provide grouping capabilities to search for specific fields rather than every field.
 They allow users to narrow down a set of documents by multiple dimensions.

 ### Setting Up Facets